aryoda/tryCatchLog/README.md

 The main advantages of the `tryCatchLog` function over `tryCatch` are

 * easy **logging** of errors, warnings and messages into a file or console
-* warnings do **not** stop the program execution (`tryCatch` stops the execution if you pass a warning handler function)
+* logging warnings (and other on-error conditions) does **not** stop the execution of the evaluated expression (like `tryCatch` does if you pass a warning handler function)
-* identifies the source of errors and warnings by logging a **stack trace with a reference to the source file name and line number**
+* identifies the source of errors and warnings by logging a **complete stack trace with references to the source file names and line numbers**
-  (since `traceback` does not contain the full stack trace)
+  (`traceback` does not contain the full stack trace!)
 * allows **[post-mortem analysis](#how-do-i-perform-a-post-mortem-analysis-of-my-crashed-r-script) after errors by creating a dump file** with all variables of the global environment (workspace) and each function called (via `dump.frames`) - very helpful for batch jobs that you cannot debug on the server directly to reproduce the error!

 This code was created as an answer to the stackoverflow question